Most Unique Things To Do In Amsterdam

 Most Unique Things To do In Amsterdam: Explore The EYE Filmmuseum

 Of all the slick modern buildings in Amsterdam, it is the EYE Filmmuseum that stands out.
 With its sleek, bright white lines stretching along the River IJ opposite the train station.
 The EYE is certainly on top of the most unique things to do on the Amsterdam list.
 Its main concern is cinema, with several screens offering a wide range of cult and classic films.
 There are, however, also temporary unique art exhibitions and activities for children, plus exceptionally fine views back towards the city center.
 Also hidden away here, and on permanent display, is a cinematic rarity the vintage films of Jean Desmet, which date back as far as 1907.
 Take lunch here, too: the cafe bar is first-rate.

 Discover The Museum Of Bags And Purses

-Three floors of both antique and modern handbags, purses and wallets make the Tassenmuseum Hendrikje as one of Amsterdam most unusual and appealing attractions.
-Immaculately presented in an old and handsome mansion, highlights include Art Nouveau and Art Deco pieces, a whole cabinet of rare and brightly colored 1950s handbags made of hard plastic a primitive form of Perspex and (ethically dubious) vintage handbags made from animals.
+Three floors of both antique and modern handbags, purses, and wallets make the Tassenmuseum Hendrikje one of Amsterdam’s most unusual and appealing attractions.
+Immaculately presented in an old and handsome mansion, highlights include Art Nouveau and Art Deco pieces, a whole cabinet of rare and brightly colored 1950s handbags made of hard plastic a primitive form of Perspex, and (ethically dubious) vintage handbags made from animals.
 Temporary exhibitions of contemporary bags and purses round out the collection.

 De Poezenboot (The Cat Boat)